Jagapathi-G/movie-recommender-api/README.md

 Deployment

-Automated deployment via SSH to a local machine exposed to GitHub Actions (e.g., using ngrok).
+Automated deployment via SSH to a local machine exposed to GitHub Actions (using ngrok).
 Uses docker-compose.yml to manage the FastAPI service.